shereedietel/notes/README.md

 - "Today's programming wisdom: 'Premature optimization is the root of all evil' - Donald Knuth.
 Focus on writing clean, maintainable code first.
 Optimize only when necessary, and after profiling to identify actual bottlenecks.
 Remember that readability counts, as tomorrow's debugging session will be done by you or someone else."

 In essence, this quote emphasizes that striving to optimize code too early in the development process can lead to complex, hard-to-maintain code.
 It's better to write clear, functional code initially and refine for performance where data shows it's truly needed.

+# 2024-02-21
+- "Today's programming wisdom is to embrace the power of simplicity and modularity.
+Write clean, readable code that's easy to understand and maintain.
+Remember, code is read far more often than it's written.
+Strive for DRY (Don't Repeat Yourself) principles to minimize redundancy.
+Always consider the potential edge cases and handle exceptions gracefully.
+Lastly, continuous learning and adaptation are key in this ever-evolving field; stay curious and keep refining your craft."